Nimmi Ramanujam: Education and career

-Ramanujam obtained her Ph.D. degree at the University of Texas at Austin.
-She progressed steadily through the ranks as an academic researcher; the first five years as a research scientist and postdoctoral fellow at the University of Pennsylvania, the next five as an assistant professor at the University of Wisconsin, Madison, and the following five as an associate professor in the Department of Biomedical Engineering at Duke University.
-In 2011 she was promoted to full professor.
+Ramanujam received her Ph.D. from the University of Texas at Austin.
+She subsequently held positions as a research scientist and postdoctoral fellow at the University of Pennsylvania and as an assistant professor at the University of Wisconsin–Madison before joining the Department of Biomedical Engineering at Duke University as an associate professor.
+She was promoted to full professor in 2011.